PickNikRobotics/deep_grasp_demo/README.md

 Perhaps you want to collect depth sensor data on another object and use fake controllers to execute the motion plan.
 The launch file `sensor_data_gazebo.launch` will launch a `process_image_server` and a `point_cloud_server` node.
 These will provide services to save either images or point clouds.
 Images will be saved to `moveit_task_constructor_dexnet/data/images` and point clouds saved to `moveit_task_constructor_gpd/data/pointclouds`.

-To collect either depth image or point cloud data run:
+To collect either images or point clouds run:
 ```
 roslaunch deep_grasp_task sensor_data_gazebo.launch
 ```

-To save depth and color images:
+To save the depth and color images:
 ```
 rosservice call /save_images "depth_file: 'my_depth_image.png'
 color_file: 'my_color_image.png'"